bottzo/Minimap_research/Docs/README.md

 Most of the times the minimap is on one of the corners of the screen.
 Normally it is on top or bottom of the screen depending on where is the rest of the HUD.
 If the minimap is very key on a game, it is a good idea to put it centered on the bottom.
 For more information on this topic check this [link](https://gamedev.stackexchange.com/questions/87301/how-do-i-choose-where-to-position-a-mini-map-in-the-hud "where should we put the minimap?")

 ## Implementation
-Check the Solution directory on this github repository to find my minimap implementation.
+Check the exercices directory on this github repository to find my minimap implementation.
 If you want to try to code it by yourself, check the handout directory.
+To give a basic idea on how I implemented it I draw the main map (using tilesets) on a texture but scaling it to have the right minimap proportions.
+The implementation covers an isometric and orthogonal map.
 ![isometric](Images/isometric_solution.PNG "iso")  ![orthogonal](Images/orthogonal_solution.PNG "orthogonal")

+Solution debug keys:

+Display or Undisplay the map (Space key) / Change map (Return key) / Change entitiyes display mode on the minimap (1,2,3 keys) / move the minimap (w(up),s(down),a(right),d(left)) / move the player (arrow keys) / move the camera on minimap (click on minimap)